 Each October, Barnard hosts two open house programs designed to introduce prospective Barnard students to the opportunities available to our students and the warmth of our community.
 Panels, tours, and speakers highlight resources, classes, internships, and experiences which foster growth, guide ambitions, and support students in meeting and surpassing their goals.
 Each spring, we offer a College Planning Day for Juniors applying to college.
 And, in the month of April, Barnard hosts Admitted Student Overnight Programs for students making their final college choices.

-Also in October, Barnard hosts a program for high school seniors bringing students of color, low-income, and first generation college students, both locally and those from across the country, to explore Barnard and parts of Manhattan.
+Also in October, Barnard hosts a program for high school seniors bringing students of color, low-income, and first generation college students, both locally and those from across the country, to our campus to explore Barnard and parts of Manhattan.
 The program is scheduled as a preview to Open House.
 Limited travel scholarships are available and students must be nominated by their college advisor or guidance counselor.
-Email email@example.com to add your contact information to our Barnard Bound counselor mailing list.
-Advisor recommendation/nomination forms are emailed to advisors and counselors in August.
-More information on Barnard Bound.
+Email firstname.lastname@example.org to add your contact information to our Barnard Bound counselor mailing list.
+Advisor recommendation/nomination forms will be emailed to advisors and counselors in May (NEW this year!).

-The Office of Admissions and the HEOP (Higher Education Opportunity Program) Scholars Office host an informational HEOP Breakfast every October for local high school counselors or college access advisors and their students.
+The Office of Admissions and the Collegiate Programs Office host an informational HEOP Breakfast every October for local high school counselors or college access advisors and their students.
 Attendees learn about Barnard from admissions and financial aid officers, HEOP counselors, and current students.
 College counselors, students, and families are all welcome to attend.
 (This program is generally held on a weekday morning to encourage counselors to bring interested students.)
 Details on the NYS-funded HEOP program can be found here.

 Interviews for first-year applicants to Barnard are optional, but may provide an additional opportunity to learn more.
 On campus interviews may be scheduled for high school seniors only from June through mid-December.
 For students who may not be able to afford to visit campus and/or may live in areas where we don't currently have alumnae interviewers, we can often accommodate requests via SKYPE or phone.